Lake Ontario National Marine Sanctuary

 A 2024 map of the Lake Ontario National Marine Sanctuary.

-The Lake Ontario National Marine Sanctuary is a National Marine Sanctuary in the waters of the United States in southeastern Lake Ontario off the coast of New York.
+The Lake Ontario National Marine Sanctuary is a National Marine Sanctuary in the waters of the United States, located in southeastern Lake Ontario off the coast of New York.
 It was designated on September 6, 2024, by the National Oceanic and Atmospheric Administration (NOAA).
 It protects the area's maritime cultural history, including historic shipwrecks, and areas of great cultural, historical, and spiritual importance to Native American peoples of the Haudenosaunee Confederacy.
 It offers opportunities for research, community engagement, education and outreach activities, and maritime-heritage-related tourism.

 The Lake Ontario National Marine Sanctuary was the 16th national marine sanctuary and third on the Great Lakes, as well as the first in the waters of the State of New York.
 It was the first national marine sanctuary created since the Wisconsin Shipwreck Coast National Marine Sanctuary in 2021.
 It held the status of newest national marine sanctuary for only five weeks, until the designation of the Chumash Heritage National Marine Sanctuary on October 11, 2024.